Paley Next Big Thing

 Founder, Chairman, CEO, Keep Holdings

-Scott Kurnit founded Keep Holdings with a mission to improve the Internet by enabling consumers to engage in more productive interactions with the brands, products, and services in their lives.
-He also serves on the boards of Appssavvy, Brightcove, Dotomi, Goodmail, Mashlogic, OpenSky, SendMe Mobile, and The Paley Center for Media, and is an advisor to About, Appssavvy, Black Arrow, Mashery, and SmartBrief.
-Kurnit founded and served as chairman and CEO of About, Inc. as it grew to a public market value of $1.7 billion and was the fifth largest of all Web properties.
+Scott Kurnit is the Founder and CEO of Keep.com, a leader in the new field of crowd-sourced social commerce.
+Kurnit also founded and served as chairman and CEO of About, Inc. as it grew to a public market value of $1.7 billion and was the fifth largest of all Web properties.
+About invented or popularized important Internet staples such as blogging, content SEO and contextual pay-per-click advertising.
+He sold About US to Primedia in 2001 for $724 million.
+About was then owned by the New York Times Company and was purchased by IAC in 2012.
 Kurnit has founded four companies, all of which continue operating today.
-He’s a holder of four patents, led the team that embedded the first Web browser into an online service, started the first Pay Per View cable network and co-led the team that implemented the first use of national caller ID.
+He holds four patents, led the team that embedded the first Web browser into an online service, started the first Pay Per View cable network, and co-led the team that implemented the first use of national caller ID.
 He was also the youngest program director in the PBS system and served as program director for Qube, the world’s first fully interactive cable system.
+He was president of Showtime Event Television when it generated the largest one night gross in the entertainment business and aired the first rock concert (broadcast in 70 countries) from the former Soviet Union.
+Kurnit serves on the boards of Keep Holdings, Brightcove, The Paley Center for Media, The Mianus Gorge and Stein Eriksen Lodge.
+He has been a filmmaker, TV director, station program manager, marketer, and CEO.
 He has worked at the highest levels of Warner, Viacom, News Corp., PBS, IBM, and MCI companies.

 Founder & President